Why Animals Like Sitting On Capybara? [Answered]

 Possessing sharp, constantly growing teeth, capybaras bites are painful.
 It is, however, rare for a capybara to attack other animals.
 Except it is threatened.
 And it is in danger.

-Animals that sit on Capybaras are small compared to their size, and if it wanted to hurt them, they would pose little challenge.
-And this is uncommon.
-Animals that sit on capybaras are not usually hostile to it.
+Animals that sit on Capybaras are smaller than their size, and if it wanted to hurt them, they would pose little challenge, which is uncommon.
+Animals that sit on capybaras are not usually hostile to them.
 They are only trying to hitch a ride or socialize.

 How Long Can Animals Sit On Capybaras?